micleavor/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Student Event Types
 ****************************************

-The Student Event Type table lists the event types that are logged for interactions with the LMS outside the Instructor Dashboard.
+This section lists the event types that are logged for interactions with the LMS outside the Instructor Dashboard.

+* :ref:`enrollment`

 * :ref:`navigational`